Staff

 Laura received a BFA from Millikin University and completed executive leadership training at Northwestern University Kellogg School of Management through the Allstate Foundation Nonprofit Executive Leadership Program.

-Ariana Aloisio, Director of Strategic Operations
+Ariana Aloisio, Director of Programs

 Since graduating from Marquette University in 2020, Ariana has dedicated her career thus far to the Free and Charitable Clinics Sector.
 Starting with WAFCC, Ariana worked as a Capacity Building AmeriCorps VISTA Member at Open Arms Free Clinic in Elkhorn, WI before moving back to her hometown in 2021 in order to bring her learning to the Illinois Association of Free and Charitable Clinics.